Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/project-management/_index.md

 Once the Scrum Team has identified the user stories the development process begins, to track the current working process, a task board is a commonly used tool such as Scrum Board and KanBan board can be used to help manage the work process.

-Scrum boards and Kanban boards are similar in that they both are used as visual representations to track the progress of specified tasks—and either one can help your development team build and release quality products faster.
+Scrum boards and Kanban boards are similar in that they both are used as visual representations to track the progress of specified tasks - and either one can help your development team build and release quality products faster.

 Both boards are used to visually track work that needs to be done, is in progress, and has been completed.
 These Agile boards help keep the team engaged and focused on the goal.